dcerge/sdflc-utils/README.md

 ## arrToLowerCase(arr: string[])

-Returns a new array which has each tring lower cased.
+Returns a new array which has each string lower cased.

 ```js
 const arr = ['AAA', 'BBB'];